mariaka86/reading-notes-201/class-14.md

 # Reading 14 (b) summarization

-This article pointed out h
+This article pointed out how allowing each member of a team to participate and talk inhances the intelligence of everyone in the team.
+It also highlights how despite the fact that every memeber of a team